dasisdormax/shim/README.md

 EOF
 ```

-As I learned VIM syntax highlighting, I soon found out that we cannot model this correctly.
-So I chose to make a 'dumb' highlighter instead that had almost no idea of your code structure, just highlighting instead of interpreting syntax elements/blocks.
+As making the highlighter 'understand' these constructs looked impossible to me, I chose to make a 'dumb' highlighter instead.

+## Issues

+While the highlighter works fine with my code, I cannot ensure that for everyone.
+If you find a problem, just send me an example.

+Particularly the following areas are challenging and/or cannot be correctly implemented:
+- Escaped spaces `\ `
+- Command substitution using backticks `\``, especially when nested

 ## Special thanks